daveabrock/daveabrock.github.io/_posts/2020-06-13-dev-discussions-isaac-levin.markdown

 tags: [dotnet-stacks]
 ---

-*This is the full interview from our discussion with Isaac Levin in my weekly .NET newsletter, [The .NET Stacks](https://dotnetstacks.com/register).
-Subscribe to the (always free) newsletter to get up to speed on what's going on in the busy .NET community, from one resource!*
+This is the full interview from my discussion with Isaac Levin in my weekly (free!) newsletter, *The .NET Stacks*.
+Consider [subscribing today](https://dotnetstacks.com/register) to get this content right away!
+Subscribers don't have to wait two weeks to receive the content.
+{: .notice--success}

 If you watched Scott Hanselman's [keynote at Microsoft Build](https://mybuild.microsoft.com/sessions/871ef73f-f04a-405b-a0fa-01d7433067d1?WT.mc_id=-blog-scottha) (you know, the "self-hosted" one), he showed off changing room lighting to your status in Teams (or Slack, Skype, etc.) and matching any background colors to your smart lights with the click of a button!